-In its work, ESG (Environment, Social, and Governance) principles are seen as crucial for GEG‘s business and activities internationally.
-GEG has implemented a holistic sustainability policy focusing on ESG matters to help manage its risks and opportunities to develop a reduced time, risk, and cost geothermal energy solution in its commitment to support the UN’s Sustainable Development Goals (SDGs).
+In our work, ESG (Environment, Social, and Governance) principles are seen as crucial for GEG‘s business and activities internationally.
+GEG has implemented a holistic sustainability policy focusing on ESG matters to help manage risks and opportunities to develop a reduced time, risk, and cost geothermal energy solution in our commitment to support the UN’s Sustainable Development Goals (SDGs).

-GEG (including its subsidiaries) has designed a GEG Green Financing Framework to issue debt financing, including but not limited to bonds and loans, to finance its Eligible Projects.
+GEG (including our subsidiaries) has designed a GEG Green Financing Framework to issue debt financing, including but not limited to bonds and loans, to finance our Eligible Projects.
 As a commitment to ensure responsibility for the sustainability of the company’s general operations, suitable governance procedures are in place.
 GEG will establish a Green Registry for the sole purpose of recording green financing.

-The company‘s CEO is responsible for the company’s general operations.
+The company CEO is responsible for all general operations.
 An Executive Committee will be responsible for project evaluation, selection, disbursements of Green Financing, overview of the Sustainability Registry, replacement of Projects in the Registry, and other related tasks.

 The Committee consists of and is chaired by the CEO — other Committee members can be GEG Managing Directors or any individuals or experts that the GEG board appoints.
 Other parties recognized as subject matter experts, internal or external, may be consulted.
 The Committee meets when required — at least bi-annually.

 The use of the proceeds from GEG’s Green Financing Framework will be focused on both financing and refinancing eligible projects, whilst net proceeds will not be placed in Assets, Projects, or in entities with a business plan focused on fossil energy generation, nuclear energy generation, research and/or development within weapons and defense, environmentally negative resource extraction (such as rare-earth elements or fossil fuels), gambling, or tobacco.